 Stan Sandberg, the co-founder of TravelInsurance.com, a travel comparison site, says passengers are better off shopping around before they decide on a policy.

 “While many cruise lines offer some form of travel protection, comparing all available options can often improve cruisers’ coverage and save them money on their travel insurance,” he says.
 “It’s very important to know what your cruise line’s protection plan includes, especially if you are purchasing airfare separately.”
+(Related: My cruise is gone and so is my upgrade.)

 Where should you look for your cruise insurance coverage?